SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 and can be used in the same way as a Region (e.g. find something or click another target inside).
 A :py:class:`Match` has the size in pixels of the Visual used for searching, the position where it was found, the similarity score and the elapsed time.

+Look here for more detailed information on :ref:`How SikuliX finds images on the screen <BasicsFind>`.

 **Be aware:** every mouse or keyboard action, that specifies a Visual to search for, will internally do the respective find operation first, to evaluate the action target.

-A region remembers the match of the last successful find operation, all matches of the last successful :py:meth:`Region.findAll` and the elapsed time.
+A Region **remembers the match of the last successful find operation**, all matches of the last successful :py:meth:`Region.findAll` and the elapsed time.
 With :py:meth:`Region.getLastMatch`, :py:meth:`Region.getLastMatches`
 and :py:meth:`Region.getLastTime` you can get these objects/value.

-You can **wait for patterns** to show up using :py:meth:`Region.wait` or wait for it to vanish using :py:meth:`Region.waitVanish`
+You can **wait for a Pattern** to appear using :py:meth:`Region.wait` or wait for it to vanish using :py:meth:`Region.waitVanish`

-Every not successful find operation (even those done internally with a click() ...) will raise a :ref:`FindFailed exception <ExceptionFindFailed>`, that has to be handled in your script.
+**Every not successful find operation** (even those done internally with a click() ...) will raise a :ref:`FindFailed exception <ExceptionFindFailed>`, that has to be handled in your script.
 If you do not do that, your script will simply stop here with an error.

-If you do not want to handle these FindFailed exceptions, you might search for a pattern using :py:meth:`exists <Region.exists>`, which just returns nothing (None/null) in case of not found.
+**If you do not want to handle these FindFailed exceptions**, you might search for a Pattern using :py:meth:`exists <Region.exists>`, which just returns nothing (None/null) in case of not found.
 So you simply check the return value for being a Match.

 For other options to handle FindFailed situations see :ref:`FindFailed exception <ExceptionFindFailed>`.

-During a find op internally the search is repeated with a scan rate (standard 3 per second) **until success or an optionally given timeout** (standard 3 seconds) is reached, which then results in a :ref:`FindFailed exception <ExceptionFindFailed>`.
+During a find operation internally the search is repeated with a scan rate (standard 3 per second) **until success or an optionally given timeout** (standard 3 seconds) is reached, which then results in a :ref:`FindFailed exception <ExceptionFindFailed>`.